In This Article

 - Bleeding: "To reduce the risk of bleeding, follow the instructions of your piercer," says Murphy-Rose.
 "Many will recommend avoidance of alcohol and any non-medically essential medications or supplements that increase bleeding risk like NSAIDs, vitamin E, and fish oil, among others, about one week prior to your piercing."

 How to Change Out Tongue Piercing

 "Avoid changing the jewelry until after the piercing has healed.
 Consider having a professional change your jewelry the first time," says Murphy-Rose.
 Once oral jewelry is removed, a tongue piercing can heal and close rather rapidly.
 It's never wise to keep your jewelry out for an extended period, so make the commitment.

 What Type of Jewelry Is Used for Tongue Piercing?

 - Barbell: "The only thing you would wear in a tongue piercing is a barbell," says Thompson.
 The length of the barbell largely depends on the anatomical positioning of your tongue and will vary from person to person.

 What Jewelry Material Is Used for Tongue Piercing?

 - Gold: "If you can invest in it, I would say use a gold barbell," says Thompson.
 "Gold is a softer metal, and it will bend so likely you won't break a tooth."

 - Titanium: "Titanium is the very best choice for anyone with sensitive skin," says Murphy-Rose.
 According to Thompson, it's also suitable for those with nickel sensitivities, which is many people.
 However, "Titanium is a tough, dense metal" that can easily break tooth enamel, he says.

-- Surgical steel: "The best and safest metals for piercings are titanium and surgical stainless steel followed by gold (14k or 18k, and not gold-plated).
+- Stainless steel: "The best and safest metals for piercings are titanium and stainless steel followed by gold (14k or 18k, and not gold-plated).
 These are the most biocompatible, hypoallergenic, and least likely to lead to infection," says Murphy-Rose.
-If you have a nickel sensitivity, stick with titanium or gold, as steel contains trace amounts of nickel.
+If you have a nickel sensitivity, stick with titanium or gold, as steel might contain trace amounts of nickel.